An early work-in-progress dedicated to helping,

 If you’re not going to read that…

-Silently beseeching the patience of Hutchin’s enduring best friend ‘Russ’, Cimino insists,
+Silently beseeching the patience of Hutch’s enduring best friend ‘Russ’, Cimino insists,

 No, no, Hutch—I’m enjoying it!

-Resuming, Cimino is thrilled to read renewed proof of the power of Hutchins’ prose.
-He is vividly reminded of the first time he’d heard his friend’s writing narrated, on public-broadcast radio, and again is instantly transported back to his Te Kūiti childhood.
+Resuming, Cimino thrills at reading renewed proof of the power of Hutch’s prose.
+Cimino, again, is vividly reminded of the first time he’d heard his friend’s writing narrated, on public-broadcast radio, and again is instantly transported back to his Kūiti childhood.

-In the mid-1960s scene his solitary page so sublimely describes, Hutchins is phoned by his friend Skerman, and summoned to the town’s record store to listen to a just-released single.
+In the mid-1960s scene his current solitary page so sublimely describes, Hutch is phoned by his friend Skerman and summoned to the town’s record store to listen to a just-released single.
 The artistry with which he describes how—in those 2:45 minutes—his musical axis is seismically altered, underscores why he has a bookshelf of titles to his credit.

 Cimino is ebullient.
-Hutchins says, of the passion for music he and Skerman had shared for a lifetime:
+Hutch says, of the passion for music he and Skerman had shared for a lifetime:

 Pete would phone me every couple of weeks, and we’d talk about music for a good hour.

-Six weeks on, Cimino phones Hutchins to tell him that the page he’d had the honour of previewing has gifted him his own opening chapter—uploaded this bitterly cold, azure winter’s morning.
-Serendipitously, Cimino had only recently revisited his own Te Kūiti musical revelation: Pre-teen, as he’d stood at the rear bumper of the family car, parked at the doorway of the not-the-no-relation-Coles Fish Shop, but the other of the town’s two, he was transfixed by the heroic ballad ringing out from the fish-shop radio.
-He’d carried the tune and lyrics of its call-to-action chorus in his head for 66 years without ever hearing it again, or encountering another soul who had.
-A few days earlier, while citing it to his sister as one of two pieces of music to serially elude him online, Cimino had suddenly found it—revealing, in the process, the straw /store mondegreen that had gremlined his search.
+Six weeks on, Cimino phones Hutch to tell him that the page he’d had the honour of previewing has gifted him his own opening chapter—uploaded this bitterly cold, azure winter’s morning.
+Serendipitously, Cimino had only recently revisited his own Kūiti musical revelation: Pre-teen, as he’d stood transfixed at the rear bumper of the family car, parked at the doorway of the not the no-relation-Coles fish shop, but the other of the town’s two, spellbound by the heroic ballad ringing out from the fish-shop radioalternatively, of course, a gramophone—Kūiti is known have had its American-record buffs.
+Record players then, in New Zealand, were known for the eponymous British company, Gramophone.
+For 66 years he’d carried the tune and lyrics of its call-to-action chorus in his head without ever hearing it again, much less encounter another soul who had.
+Wonderfully, only a few days earlier while citing it to his sister as one of two pieces of music to serially elude him online, Cimino had suddenly located it—revealing, in the process, the straw /store mondegreen that had sabotaged his search.

 Light the fuse, step back!